 Unless you’ve been hiding under a rock you know that I’m in the pro-tell camp—as in telling your child he was conceived with sperm or egg donation.
 I’m in favor of telling because I think a child has the right to know; but also, from a very practical standpoint, I think that given the age we live in, most kids are going to find out anyway when they are older.
 We can easily look to the history of adoption to know the results of finding out that your parents withheld this type of information and actively lied to you in order to withhold this information.
 In short, it’s not pretty.
 Family secrets hurt families.

 I was pleasantly surprised to hear on this week’s Creating a Family show that it looks like we’re making some progress—at least in the area of sperm donation.
-The show was on Sperm Banks: Who’s Donating & Who’s Receiving, and our guest was Dr. Michelle Ottey, Laboratory Director and Director of Operations at Fairfax Cryobank.
+The show was on Donor Insemination: Who’s Donating & Who’s Receiving, and our guest was Dr. Michelle Ottey, Laboratory Director and Director of Operations at Fairfax Cryobank.
 Fairfax has been surveying the families who use their donor sperm for many years, and one of the topics they ask about is whether parents plan on telling the child.
 The number of families that planned to tell their child they were conceived with sperm donation jumped from 50% to approximately 80% in the last four years.
 Wow!

 What really surprised me about this 75-80% statistic was that is was pretty even amongst the three major groups of people who are using donor sperm to create their family: heterosexual couples with male infertility, single woman, and lesbian couples.
 In the past, the assumption was that single woman and lesbian couples would be far more likely to tell their child because it is more of less obvious that they had to have help with their conception, and there is not usually a father figure whose position might feel challenged.